MEET THE TEAM

 Ecologist

 James graduated from The University of Exeter in 2019 with a BSc in Environmental science.
 He has experience in assisting with a range of surveys for protected species including bats, great crested newts, hazel dormice, and reptiles.
-James has a Class 1 bat licence and is working towards his Great crested newt licence.
+James has a Class 1 bat licence and Great crested newt licence.

 Emily Parsons